Simple Modal Types for Functional Reactive Programming: Introduction

-Functional reactive programming (FRP)~\citep{elliott97FunctionalReactiveAnimation,wan00FunctionalReactiveProgramming} is a declarative programming paradigm to describe, implement, and reason about reactive programs.
-A reactive program is an indefinitely running piece of software that continually interacts with its environment by receiving input from the environment and in return producing output that is sent to the environment.
-This class of software is ubiquitous -- ranging from graphical user interfaces and servers to safety critical control software for components in aircraft and power plants.
+Functional reactive programming (FRP)~\citep{elliott97FunctionalReactiveAnimation,wan00FunctionalReactiveProgramming} is a declarative programming paradigm for implementing reactive programs.
+In turn, a reactive program is an indefinitely running piece of software that interacts with its environment by receiving input from the environment and, in return, producing output that is sent back to the environment.
+This class of software is ubiquitous -- ranging from graphical user interfaces and servers to safety-critical control software for components in aircraft and power plants.

 The central abstraction employed by FRP to model the interaction with the environment is the notion of a \emph{signal}~\citep{courtney01Fruit} (or \emph{behaviour}~\citep{elliott97FunctionalReactiveAnimation}), which represents a time-varying value.
-FRP employs functional programming principles to construct, consume, and manipulate such signals.
-These principles afford a high-level of abstraction and modularity along with equational reasoning principles to help understand and maintain reactive programs.
+FRP uses functional programming principles to construct, consume, and manipulate such signals.
+This approach affords a high level of abstraction and modularity, along with equational reasoning principles.

 However, this high level of abstraction makes it difficult to compile FRP programs into effective and efficient low-level software.
-To allow such low-level implementations, the FRP language must guarantee three properties: \emph{productivity}, that is, after receiving an input the program must produce its response in finite time; \emph{causality}, that is, at any time the produced output may only depend on current or past inputs; and \emph{no space leaks}, that is, the program may not retain input values in memory indefinitely.
-Reactive programs that don't satisfy these properties will eventually grind to a halt and thus become unresponsive.
+To allow such low-level implementations in general, the FRP language must guarantee three properties: \emph{productivity}, that is, after receiving an input, the program must produce its response in finite time; \emph{causality}, that is, at any time, the output may depend only on current or past inputs; and \emph{no space leaks}, that is, the program may not retain input values in memory indefinitely.
+Reactive programs that do not satisfy these properties will eventually grind to a halt and thus become unresponsive.